mebbert/VariantToolChest/README.md

 ### Introduction
-The Variant Tool Chest (VTC) is designed to be a tool chest for analyzing variants (particularly VCF files).
-There are several specific gaps VTC fills
+The Variant Tool Chest (VTC) is designed to be a tool chest for analyzing variants (particularly VCF files) and to be *easily extensible*.
+Please see our BMC Bioinformatics paper (in press--to be published May 28, 2014).
+VTC is still under development and we are working to improve features and reliability, but there are several specific gaps VTC fills including:
-including:

 * Advanced set operations
 * Simple VCF comparisons
 * Variant summaries (detailed and minimal)